kad-ecoli/CAFAbeyond/README.md

 It is of interest to check if another type of target should also be considered:
 * Prior knowledge (PK) targets do have at least one previous experimental annotation for the evaluated GO aspect, but gain an unrelated or a more specific child term in the same GO aspect.

 We check the number of targets (average per-target IC) in the whole UniProt-GOA with new annotations at t1=20210408, compared to t0=20200616.
+When calculating IC for PK targets, only newly annotated terms are considered.

 | Proteins  |      NK       |      LK       |     PK        |
 | :--:      |     :--:      |     :--:      |     :--:      |